DevEvolution/AdoHelper/DocFX Documentation/index.md

         public long Integer { get; set; } // that property is mapped to IntegerField column }
 ```
 Tuples can also be used as an object for matching.
 However, in this case, the elements of which the tuple consists must go in the same order as in the resulting table.
-Tuples of any size are fully supported.

 **Note.** The names of the `ValueTuple` elements do not participate in the comparison, as they are only syntactic sugar and are not used in the compiled application.
 ```csharp